Feedback, Complaints & Appeals

 (b) A voucher for a free re-examination within 12 months;

 (c) The appeal fee shall be refunded in full.

-4. Appeals against Written Paper Results
+4. Appeals against Written results

-A request may be made for a written paper to be re-marked, provided that an application in writing is lodged within fourteen days of the teacher or candidate’s receipt of the result for the particular examination.
+A request may be made for a written examination to be re-marked, provided that an application in writing is lodged within fourteen days of the teacher or candidate’s receipt of the result for the particular examination.
 A review fee of 75% of the entry fee will be payable.

 The paper shall be reviewed by the Chair of the State Specialist Advisory Panels for Theory, Musicianship and Music Craft or his/her appointed representative.
 A detailed written report shall be provided and the result may be adjusted.
 The revised result will be entered into the official records.
-If the paper receives a “pass” mark when the original mark was “fail”, the review fee shall be refunded in full.
+If the examination receives a “pass” mark when the original mark was “fail”, the review fee shall be refunded in full.